vnetonline/NewModuleWithAbp/README.md

 ## 6. Map Entity to Dto

-Abp uses AutoMapper to map Entity to Dto. you can find the `ApplicationAutoMapperProfile` file which is used by the AutoMapper in the `MainApp.ModuleA.Application` project.
+Abp uses AutoMapper to map Entity to Dto. you can find the `ApplicationAutoMapperProfile` file which is used by the AutoMapper in the `Amazing.Software.ModuleA.Application` project.

 ```cs
 CreateMap<TodoOne, TodoOneDto>();